Skip to main content

 • Session timeout is reached (configurable)

-• User explicitly ends the session
+• User explicitly starts a new session

 Session Context